Trupti1594/Data-structures/README.md

     return 0;
 }
 ```
+- The operation num & 1 is constant time (O(1)) since it performs a single bitwise AND operation.
+- It does not depend on the size of the number or involve loops or recursion.
+So timecoplexity is O(1), as even though input is 10^6 still the if condition will get execute for once only.

 # Space complexity #
 - Amount of space taken by an algo as a function of input size (n).Its not the actual space taken by the program.
 - Our code consist of input and auxilary input so space complexity is calculated for auxilary input not for actual input.